opensearch-project/documentation-website/_observing-your-data/ad/dashboards-anomaly-detection.md

 ## Refreshing the visualization

 Depending on the threshold settings, the visualization refreshes automatically at the specified interval.
-To manually refresh the visualization, select the **Refresh** button from the Dashboard page.
+To manually refresh the visualization, select the **Refresh** button on the Dashboard page.

 ## Next steps